Bizum + MONEI

 • At checkout, a customer enters their card information into the secure payment form that is provided by the payment gateway.

-• The credit card input provided by the payment gateway securely collects credit card information, sends it to the server inside the iframe, and returns a token to the client.
+• The payment gateway securely collects credit card information, sends it to the server inside the iframe, and returns a token to the client.
 An iframe allows you to embed a web page that belongs to a provider and is guaranteed to be secure.
 This way, your customers can safely enter their credit card information.

-• The token server sends a response and the token goes into the merchant’s payment system.
+• The token server sends a response and the token goes into your payment system.

-• The merchant processes the payment with the token that represents the customer’s card data.
+• Your store safely processes the payment with the token that represents the customer’s card data.

 Illustration of payment tokenization

-At MONEI, we include tokenization with both our Basic and Plus packages.
+At MONEI, we include tokenization with both our MONEI X and MONEI PLUS plans.
 We have two types of tokens:

-1. One time token - Is a token that is used to complete the payment.
+1. One-time token.
+Is a token that's used to complete the payment.
 The user enters credit card details into our card input and we convert the data into a short-lived token that is only valid for one transaction and lasts only five days.

-2. Permanent token - Is a token that is used to store your customers payment method.
+2. Permanent token.
+Is a token that’s used to save your customer’s payment method.
 Using our API, you can request a permanent token.
 When the transaction is processed you will receive a permanent token in the callback.
 It represents the user’s credit card details, but never expires and is not bound to a specific transaction.
 Using this token will allow your customers to make subsequent payments without entering their credit card information again.

 Encryption involves rearranging or altering data in a random way.
 It uses a cryptographic key (a set of mathematical values) that’s agreed on by both the sender and receiver.